What is Unified Commerce?

 Unified Commerce is often mistakenly referred to as the next step after omnichannel.
 But really, it's a tool to achieve omnichannel, by way of a much less complex setup.

-Difference between Omnichannel and Unified Commerce
+The difference between Omnichannel and Unified Commerce

-Where omnichannel is a strategy with the aim of providing customers with a seamless shopping experience across all channels, Unified Commerce is a tangible model for system infrastructure best fit to facilitate the strategy.
+While omnichannel is a strategy with the aim of providing customers with a seamless shopping experience across all channels, Unified Commerce is a tangible model for system infrastructure best fit to facilitate the strategy.

 Unified Commerce is a type of system architecture that runs all business logic through one middleware engine.
 Every part of the solution is integrated with the middleware engine, which translates and distributes data for it to be used in any desirable channel.